 Also it is not required to use Microsoft Visual Studio.

-Periodic Workflow Processing (send daily email notification or reminder)
+Periodic Workflow Processing

 A useful implementation of this technique allows you to configure workflows to run as background tasks at a specific time instead of being triggered by a user manually, or after creating or modifying a list item.
 This allows you to process SharePoint data when the SharePoint environment is not being used as long as tasks need to complete.